 Construction Contracts – For construction projects with an estimated cost of $1 million or greater, the terms and conditions of the contract shall govern the timely payments to subcontractors for work satisfactorily completed.

-Specific Authority 1001.74(4), 1010.04(2) FS.
-Law Implemented 1001.74(5) FS.
-History–New 10-11-04; Amended and Approved by the BOT June 25, 2009.
+Specific Authority 1010.04(c) FS.; Florida Board of Governors Regualtion 1.001 History–New 10-11-04; Amended and Approved by the BOT June 25, 2009.
 Reaffirmed 1/23/2023.
+Amended and Approved by the BOT _____.